Run Backup Server

 maximum log size file-size

-The number file-size, expressed in Kb, indicates the maximum size the log file ZIMSVLOG.ZIM can reach until ZimServer shuts itself down.
-This is to prevent the disk space be entirely used for logging.
+The number file-size, expressed in Kb, indicates the maximum size the log file ZIMSVLOG.ZIM can reach until the log rotation happens.

 Valid Settings